tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/snakemake.md

 ---
 title: "Set up Snakemake"
-description: "Snakemake is an easy to use workflow management system."
+description: "Snakemake is an easy to use workflow management system.
+Learn how to install it."
 keywords: "snakemake, build, build tool, workflow"
 #weight: 3
 #date: 2020-11-11T22:02:51+05:30